-In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.
-The School of Architecture has applied to the NAAB for candidacy status related to the accreditation of its B.Arch. professional degree program.
-Once the first class of B.Arch. students graduates, their work and the School, will be assessed by the NAAB, and a decision on accreditation of the program will be rendered.
-Once program accreditation is granted, those students receiving their B.Arch. degree prior to the completed accreditation process will receive their accredited degree retroactively.
+In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
+The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
+A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.

-Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
-However, the pre-professional degree is not, by itself, recognized as an accredited degree.
+Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
+However, the preprofessional degree is not, by itself, recognized as an accredited degree.